Interstate 91: Connecticut

 I-91 is the major north–south transportation corridor for the center of the state.
 It is the main route between the larger cities of New Haven, Hartford, and Springfield, Massachusetts.
 As such, it is almost always heavily trafficked (especially during rush hour) and maintains at least three lanes in each direction through Connecticut except for a short portion in Hartford at the interchange with I-84, and another in Meriden at the interchange with Route 15.
 The three cities also serve as Connecticut's control points along its length of the Interstate.

-I-91 begins just east of Downtown New Haven at an interchange with I-95 (Connecticut Turnpike) and Route 34.
+I-91 begins just east of Downtown New Haven at an interchange with I-95 (Connecticut Turnpike).
 At the bottom of the ramp for exit 5, US 5 begins at the first of its many interchanges with the freeway.
 Leaving New Haven, I-91 follows a northeastward trek into North Haven, where it meets the southern end of the Route 40 expressway.
 It travels through the eastern part of Wallingford before entering the eastern part of the city of Meriden.
 In Meriden, about halfway between Hartford and New Haven, I-91 sees a complex set of interchanges with the Wilbur Cross Parkway (Route 15), the Route 66 expressway, and its first spur route, I-691.
 I-691 provides a westward link to I-84 and the city of Waterbury.
 Leaving Meriden, I-91 enters Middlesex County as it briefly travels through the western part of Middletown before entering Cromwell, where it has an interchange with the Route 9 expressway.

-It then enters Hartford County in the town of Rocky Hill and then enters Wethersfield, meeting the southern end of the Route 3 expressway, which leads to Glastonbury and the Route 2 expressway via the William H. Putnam Memorial Bridge over the Connecticut River.
+It then enters Hartford County in the town of Rocky Hill and then enters Wethersfield, meeting the Route 3 expressway, which leads to Glastonbury and the Route 2 expressway via the William H. Putnam Memorial Bridge over the Connecticut River.
 From there to St. Johnsbury, Vermont, I-91 parallels the river, never more than 5 mi from its west bank.
 I-91 then enters the Hartford city limits; in that city, it has a set of interchanges with US 5/Route 15 (Wilbur Cross Highway), which provides access from I-91 north to I-84 east, and from I-84 west to I-91 south via the Charter Oak Bridge.
 I-91 then has an interchange with I-84, where all other transitions to and from I-84 take place.
 Before leaving the city limits, a high-occupancy vehicle lane begins that has its own set of interchanges up to exit 38.

 I-91 then enters Windsor and meets the western end of its other Connecticut spur route, I-291.
 At the Windsor–Windsor Locks town line, it meets the eastern terminus of the Route 20 expressway, which provides direct access to Bradley International Airport.
 A couple of miles further north, I-91 crosses the Connecticut River on the Dexter Coffin Bridge into East Windsor.
 After traveling through East Windsor and Enfield, it crosses the state line, at milepost 58, into Longmeadow, Massachusetts.